frankfajardo/bootstrap-daterangepicker/README.md

    The difference between the two is that the first option *auto-applies*, much like when you click a pre-defined date range.
 The second option can work with `autoApply` either being `true` or `false`.

    You can try either of these options using the demo page.
+To use the demo page, you need to download this repo.

 ## License